PhDJsandboxaq/draft-joseph-tls-turbotls/draft-ietf-turbotls-design.md

 --- abstract

-This document provides a protocol definition for handshaking over UDP in the Transport Layer Security (TLS) protocol (version independent).
+This document provides a high level protocol description for handshaking over UDP in the Transport Layer Security (TLS) protocol (version independent).
 In parallel, a TCP session is established, and once this is done, the TLS session reverts to TCP.
 In the event that the UDP handshaking portion fails, TurboTLS falls back to TLS-over-TCP as is usually done, resulting in negligible latency cost in the case of failure.
-The document also describes a mechanism for maximising UDP-TLS-handshake compatibility with middleboxes, known as _request-based-fragmentation_

 Discussion of this work is encouraged to happen on the TLS IETF mailing list tls@ietf.org or on the GitHub repository which contains the draft: https://github.com/PhDJsandboxaq/draft-ietf-turbotls-design/.